 An Act to grant to Members of the Naval and Military Forces absent from Australia on active service, and to prisoners of war, relief in Western Australia against discriminations applicable to absentees.

-[Assented to 18 February 1915.]

 Be it enacted by the King’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title